ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 {: #vpc-tg-dns-iam-transit_gateway}
 {: step}

-{{site.data.keyword.tg_full_notm}} is a network service used to interconnect IBM Cloud VPC resources providing dynamic scalability, high availability and peace of mind that data isn’t traversing the public internet.
+{{site.data.keyword.tg_full_notm}} is a network service used to interconnect {{site.data.keyword.cloud_notm}} VPC resources providing dynamic scalability, high availability and peace of mind that data isn’t traversing the public internet.
 Earlier the CIDR blocks for each of the VPCs were chosen without overlap to allow {{site.data.keyword.tg_short}} to route packets by IP address.

 1. Change directory and become a member of the network group (use the existing API key):